ARTICLE | 6 MINS READ

 Look for platforms that clearly state their privacy policies, employ qualified mental health professionals, have crisis intervention protocols, and maintain professional moderation.
 Avoid services that seem too casual or lack proper mental health credentials.

 Free couples counselling can address many common basic relationship challenges effectively.
-However, for severe issues like feeling disconnected, domestic violence, addiction, or deep-rooted trauma, it's advisable to seek specialized professional help alongside free support services.
+However, for severe issues like feeling disconnected, domestic violence, addiction, or deep-rooted trauma, it's advisable to seek specialised professional help alongside free support services.

 Most platforms begin with basic intake questions about your concerns and mental health history.
-Whether it's a chat or call, the counselor will establish ground rules, explain confidentiality policies, and help you identify your primary goals.
+Whether it's a chat or call, the counsellor will establish ground rules, explain confidentiality policies, and help you identify your primary goals.
 Free therapy consultation calls often feel more personal and allow for immediate clarification of doubts.
 Expect a supportive, non-judgmental environment regardless of the format.

 Free services may have limited availability, shorter session times, or waiting lists.
 They might not be suitable for severe mental health crises requiring immediate intervention.
 However, they're excellent for ongoing support, mild to moderate anxiety/depression, and general mental health maintenance.